Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ## Microsoft.Azure.AppConfiguration.AspNetCore
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 4.1.0 - December 15, 2020
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.1.0`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 4.0.0 - September 11, 2020
 * **Breaking Change :** Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.0.0`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.